-Chinese New Year (taking place on 16th February 2018) is a popular festival which is recognised not just in China, but across the globe.
-From passing on good fortune in red envelopes to family reunion dinners, here is how you can replicate the occasion in your own home and bring good fortune for 2018’s Year of the Dog.
+It’s here we see plenty of family traditions take place, from passing on good fortune in red envelopes to family reunion dinners.
+Why not replicate the occasion in your own home and bring good fortune for 2019’s Year of the Pig?

 During Chinese New Year, younger generations are gifted with red envelopes containing money from their relatives and friends.
 The colour represents luck and good fortune in Chinese culture and envelopes are given and received with both hands (the recipient should not open the envelope in front of the giver).
 For employees, their end-of-year bonus can sometimes be given in a red envelope and is typically equal to one month’s wage.

 Why not gift younger family members their spending money in a red envelope during Chinese New Year celebrations, or use the envelopes to send good wishes to loved ones?

 In the days leading up to Chinese New Year, it is customary for families to give their homes a thorough clean (including scrubbing windows, sweeping floors and dusting furniture), which is said to clear away bad luck.
 This symbolism passes through into the new year, where cleaning is to be avoided for fear that good fortune will be swept away.

 Chinese New Year is the perfect time to declutter your own home and start the New Year afresh.